Call us now!

 A well used note, abused but still intact.
 Corners may have much wear and rounding, tiny nicks, tears may extend into the design, some discoloration may be present, staining may have occurred, and a small hole may sometimes be seen at center from excessive folding.
 Staple and pinholes are usually present, and the note itself is quite limp but NO pieces of the note can be missing.
 A note in VG condition may still have an overall not unattractive appearance.

 A totally limp, dirty and very well used note.
-Larger pieces may be half torn off or missing besides the defects mentioned under the Good category. tears will be larger, obscured portions of the note will be bigger.
+Larger pieces may be half torn off or missing besides the defects mentioned under the Good category.
+Tears will be larger, obscured portions of the note will be bigger.